William Baude : Courses and Seminars

 This course provides an introduction to the U.S. Constitution.
 We will cover the traditional topics in separation of powers and federalism, including Congress's enumerated powers, the scope of executive power, judicial review, and so on.
 In the course of covering those substantive topics, we will sometimes explore the Constitution's meaning outside of judicial doctrine, asking how it should be interpreted by different people and institutions.
 The student's grade is based on class participation and a final take-home examination.

 This course covers the role of the federal courts in the federal system.
 Topics will include the jurisdiction of the federal courts, Congress's power over those courts, litigation against federal and state governments and their officials, and the relationships between federal and state courts.
-There are no formal prerequisites, but Constitutional Law I and Administrative Law are both recommended.
+Constitutional Law I is a prerequisite, though it may be waived in special circumstances.
 The student's grade is based on class participation and a final take-home examination.